sindresorhus/sindresorhus.github.com/data/apps/plain-text-editor.md

 This is a macOS bug.
 Instead, save the file from the “File” menu or by pressing <kbd>Command</kbd> + <kbd>S</kbd>.

+#### How can I toggle “Stay on Top” with a keyboard shortcut?

+The keyboard shortcut is listed in the “Window” menu in the menu bar.

 #### Can I open a text file directly from the command-line?

 Make a [shell alias](https://shapeshed.com/unix-alias/):